-- 12.1.
-Active Members Benefits - 12.1.1.
-SISC Medical Plans - 12.1.1.1.
+12.1.
+Active Members Benefits

+12.1.1.
+SISC Medical Plans

+- 12.1.1.1.
 The District shall contract with the Self Insured Schools of California (SISC) Health Benefits program to provide medical insurance for all active employees, eligible retirees and eligible survivors of retirees. - 12.1.1.2.
 The District shall contribute all or a portion of the cost of providing the benefit coverage afforded under the health benefit plan as described in this article: Employee Benefits - 12.1.1.3.
-Active Employees Benefit Account. - 12.1.1.3.1.
+Active Employees Benefit Account.

+12.1.1.3.1.
 Medical Coverage

 In addition to the contributions listed above, the District shall establish a benefits account for each active employee eligible for medical coverage who has enrolled in one of the SISC medical insurance plans offered by AUHSD.
 All such employees shall receive monthly contributions from the District into their benefits accounts.
-Effective October 1, 2019; for employees with no dependents, the contribution shall be at the single party tier rate of the 2019 Kaiser plan or the 2018 Kaiser plan plus 8%, whichever is the lesser amount; for employees with one dependent, the contribution shall be the two-party rate for the 2019 Kaiser plan or the 2018 plan plus 8%, whichever is the lesser amount; and for employees with more than one dependent, the contribution shall be the family tier rate of the 2019 Kaiser plan or the 2018 plan plus 8%, whichever is the lesser amount; and for employees with more than one dependent, the contribution shall be the family tier rate of the 2019 Kaiser plan or the 2018 plan plus 8%, whichever is the lesser amount; and for employees with more than one dependent, the contribution shall be the family tier rate of the 2019 Kaiser plan or the 2018 plan plus 8%, whichever is the lesser amount.
+Effective October 1, 2021; for employees with no dependents, the contribution shall be at the single party tier rate of the 2021 Kaiser plan or the 2020 Kaiser plan plus 8%, whichever is the lesser amount; for employees with one dependent, the contribution shall be the two-party rate for the 2021 Kaiser plan or the 2020 plan plus 8%, whichever is the lesser amount; and for employees with more than one dependent, the contribution shall be the family tier rate of the 2021 Kaiser plan or the 2020 plan plus 8%, whichever is the lesser amount.